 The Orange Barrel Media/Tom Wiscombe Architecture/MOCA/Walter P. Moore team combines uniquely qualified talents to respond to the City’s vision.
 Orange Barrel Media specializes in one-of-a-kind urban, large-format, outdoor advertising projects that engage the viewer.
 Tom Wiscombe Architecture provides a design that is rooted in the history, aesthetics, and forward-thinking nature of the Los Angeles region.
 MOCA, will actively support the curation of public art experiences.
 The concept proposes a unique site that catalyzes an innovative future for the Sunset Strip to be a visual destination that honors the creative media of both the moment and the future.

-Next steps include CEQA analysis, contract negotiations and final design review including community input.
-Please stay in touch via this website for regular updates on the process, and opportunity for participation.
+Please stay in touch via this website for regular updates on the process, and opportunities for participation.

 The City’s pilot project on its 8775 Sunset Boulevard site will inform the broader policy for the Boulevard.
 In October of 2015 the City of West Hollywood issued a formal Request for Proposals for The Sunset Strip Spectacular Pilot Creative Off-Site Advertising Sign.